syncfusion-content/blazor-docs/blazor/diagram/nodes/interaction.md

 ![Resize](../images/resize.gif)

->Note:  While dragging and resizing, the objects are snapped towards the nearest objects to make better alignments.
+>  While dragging and resizing, the objects are snapped towards the nearest objects to make better alignments.
 For better alignments, refer to `Snapping`.

 ## Rotate